 I’m not a big fan of historical fiction – the furthest back I usually go is World War I. But I had to remind myself that this is still a murder mystery, and it was written this century, it just happens to be set nearly 500 years ago.
 And have the world’s most boring brown cover.

-Henry VIII has declared himself head of the church and his orders are to get rid of Latin, relics and idols.
+Henry VIII has declared himself head of the church and his orders are to get rid of the Latin language, relics and idols.
 Prayer and Bibles should be in English.
 Under the orders of Thomas Cromwell, a team of commissioners is sent out to investigate the monasteries.
 But at Scarnsea monastery on the Sussex coast, the commissioner has been found dead, with his head cut off.

 Matthew Shardlake, a supporter of Cromwell, is sent to investigate the murder and find out what is really going on at Scarnsea.